veloman-yunkan/settings-and-utilities/README.md

 # settings-and-utilities
-Various settings and utilities used in daily work
+Various settings and utilities used in my daily work